jezzsantos/saastack/docs/design-principles/0000-all-use-cases.md

 7. Reset password
 8. Fetch the registration confirmation token <sup>TSTO</sup>

+#### MFA

+Is the way you can use one or more second factors for authenticating with the platform for password-protected accounts (above)

+1. Enable or disable MFA for the current user
+2. Associate a second factor authenticator for use in authentication (e.g., OOB-SMS, OOB-Email, or TOTP for authenticator apps)
+3. Complete the association to an authenticator, and authenticate
+4. Disassociate a second factor authenticator <sup>$$$</sup>
+5. List the associated authenticators
+6. Challenge for an associated authenticator
+7. Verify the associated authenticator, and authenticate

 #### Single-Sign On

-Is the way that a user can authenticate with the platform using an external OAuth2 provider (like Google, Facebook, etc.)
+Is the way that a user can authenticate with the platform using an external OAuth2 provider (like with: Microsoft, Google, Facebook, etc.)

 1. Authenticate and (auto-register) a person from another OAuth2 provider (with an optional invitation)